-Students wishing to withdraw during a semester of attendance must obtain an Application for Student Withdrawal form in the Office of the Registrar to certify exit conferences with the Dean of the College, the Dean of Students, the Director of Financial Aid (if applicable) and the College Cashier.
+Students wishing to withdraw during a semester of attendance must obtain an Application for Student Withdrawal form in the Registrar's Office to certify exit conferences with the Vice Provost for Academic Affairs, the Dean of Students, the Director of Financial Aid (if applicable) and the College Cashier.

 Withdrawal must be completed in person and will only be recognized with the completion and return of the withdrawal form to the Registrar's Office.
 A telephone call indicating the intent to withdraw does not constitute an official withdrawal.
 Grades assigned at the time of withdrawal will be determined by the date of the withdrawal.
-Students withdrawing on their own initiative during the first ten weeks of classes will be assigned a W in lieu of a regular grade for each course.
-After these dates, a grade of "F" is recorded unless the withdrawal is caused by an emergency beyond the control of the student, in which case a W is assigned.
+Students withdrawing on their own initiative prior to the end of the tenth week of the semester (October 29th for fall and March 18th for spring) of classes will be assigned a "W" in lieu of a regular grade for each course.
+After these dates, a grade of "F" is recorded unless the withdrawal is caused by an emergency beyond the control of the student, in which case a "W" is assigned with the approval of the Vice Provost for Academic Affairs.
 The College may require withdrawal at any time if it deems it to be in the best interest of either the student or the College.
-If the cause for withdrawal is sufficient and the standing of the student warrants, it will be permitted without assignment of grades; otherwise, the grade will be F in each subject.
+If the cause for withdrawal is sufficient and the standing of the student warrants, it will be permitted without assignment of grades; otherwise, the grade will be "F" in each subject.